simplepractice/slate/source/index.html.md

 - [Frontend](frontend/index.html)
   Frontend APIs used by the EmberJS frontend app
 - [Marketing](marketing/index.html)
-  Used by the marketing website.
+  Used by the marketing website

 ## Service